opencomputeproject/SAI/doc/SAI_1.7.1 Release notes.md

 status = sai_object_type_get_availability(g_switch_id, SAI_OBJECT_TYPE_TUNNEL, 2, &attr, &count);
 `````

-This API will return number of vxlan tunnels which can further with packet action as drop.
+This API will return number of vxlan tunnels which can forward with packet action as drop.
 SONiC when invokes this API with out any tunnels configured
 SAI will return 4
 SONiC will configure 1 tunnel with packet action as drop and call the query API.